robin-raymond/zax.io/flow-control.md

 #### `switch` statement and condition

-A `switch` statement can contain a statement followed by a variable to test which must be separated by a `;`.
-If a value is declared, the declared value's scope only exists within the context of the `switch` control flows.
+A `switch` statement can contain a statement followed by a variable to test which must be separated by a sub statement separator (`;;`) operator.
+If a value is declared in an initialization statement then that value's scope only exists within the context of a `switch` control flow.
 This scenario can be useful to capture a computed value, test the computed value, and later access the previously computed value.

 ````zax
 doSomething final : ()() = {